top of page

 Directions

 Bring water to a light boil and add reishi + dandelion + chaga.
-Simmer for 20 mins.
+Simmer decoction for at least 20-30 mins.

-After 20 mins, strain mushroom tea into a large mug.
+Strain mushroom tea and add 1/2 cup into a large mug.
 Add cocoa, maple syrup and bitters.
-Stir well to dissolve cocoa.
+Stir well to dissolve cocoa powder.
 Add the chai tea bag, cover, and steep for 5 mins.

 While waiting for tea, grab a small pot and turn it on medium.
 Add the cream and stir quickly with whisk for about 2 mins.
 As the cream heats up it will start to froth.